GlitchyByte/tanuki/README.md

 It is highly recommended that you build it yourself on your platform.

-If you want a pre-compiled binary for macOS, Windows, or Ubuntu, check the [latest releases](https://github.com/GlitchyByte/tanuki/releases).
+If you want a pre-compiled binary for macOS, Windows, or Ubuntu, check the [latest release](https://github.com/GlitchyByte/tanuki/releases).
-These are built using GitHub Actions on GitHub Runners and produce larger binaries than if you build locally.
+These are built using GitHub Actions on GitHub Runners.

 ## Build it!